-The Dental Chamber becomes involved when a patient complains about the quality of care.
+The Dental Chamber (CSK) becomes involved when a patient complains about the quality of care.
 The complaint may be made:

-- to the health insurance company - to the Dental Chamber
+- to the health insurance company

+- to the Dental Chamber

+- to the Regional authority

 By law, the CSK is empowered to access and examine complaints filed against dentists.
-Final complaints are processed by the regional, professional board of examination - Regional Dental Chambers ́ Auditing Boards.
+Final complaints are processed by the regional, professional board of examination - Regional Dental Chambers' Auditing Boards.
 The authority to examine a dentist's professional malpractice or ethical misjudgement is carried by the relevant professional disciplinary bodies - the Regional Dental Chambers' Honorary Councils and the Czech Dental Chamber's Honorary Council.